IG-Group/ember-preloader/README.md

 *You put your preloader in, you take your preloader out, You put your preloader in, and you shake it all about...*

-This addon allows you to add files directly to the index.html on the initial build, then removes them from the DOM once your app has loaded.
+This addon allows you to render files directly in to the index.html on the initial build, then removes them from the DOM once your app has loaded.
 Useful for adding a preloading screen before the initial app is downloaded.

 ## Install
 ```
-npm install --save-dev ember-preloader
+ember install ember-preloader
 ```

 ## Usage